 Violation: You create an electronic copy of a new novel and put it on-line, so you and your friends at other schools or in other places can look at the same text at the same time.

-Violation: You bought a DVD of a recent film you like, but the disk was lost in an airport as you traveled.
+Violation: You bought a commercial disk of a recent film you like, but the disk was lost in an airport as you traveled.
 You later download another copy of the film from the Internet to replace the disk you lost.

 Acceptable behavior: You are alone in a campus computer cluster, and use the computer to initiate some favorite music to provide background noise while you work.
 However, when other people arrive to use the cluster, you stop the music.